Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 4.1 Conflict Resolution Patch
 - Create a **FINAL PATCHES - SSS** separator in Mod Organizer 2
 - Download the [Conflict Resolution Patch](https://www.nexusmods.com/skyrimspecialedition/mods/53939?tab=files) from the guide's Nexus page.
-- Install it as usual, place it last below the **FINAL PATCHES - SSS** separator, and activate it.
+- Install it as usual, place it last below a **FINAL PATCHES - SSS** separator (which you should create), and activate it.
-> This second patch is necessary for resolving the few conflicts between SSS:SE and TPF.
+> This second patch is necessary for resolving the few conflicts between SSS and TPF.
 It also includes edits to Magic Effects similar to _[No Edge Glow](https://www.nexusmods.com/skyrimspecialedition/mods/3205)_.
 This is done instead of simply including _No Edge Glow_ so that I can better maintain it as I encounter edge shaders that may have been modded in.
 Finally, it makes a few GameSettings changes to make falling more hazardous and NPC Magicka pools less unlimited.

 ## 4.2 Load Order TXT
+- Close Mod Organizer 2.
 - Download the [Universal Lord Order TXT](https://www.nexusmods.com/skyrimspecialedition/mods/53939?tab=files) from the guide's Nexus page.
 - Open the archive and extract the **loadorder.txt** to `Mod Organizer 2\profiles\Slidikins' Strenuous Skyrim`.
 - Restart Mod Organizer 2 and the changes will be applied.